MicrosoftDocs/power-pages-docs/power-pages-docs/configure/bootstrap-overview.md

 Power Pages templates are implemented by using standard Bootstrap components with minimal other custom styles.
 When you implement the templates, you can take advantage of Bootstrap's customization options.
 You can quickly customize the theme (fonts, colors, and so on) in a way that's applied consistently across the site.

 The styling framework for Power Pages currently is provided via Bootstrap version 3 (v3) framework.
-Bootstrap released its latest update by launching version 5.2.2 (version 5), with enhanced UX functionalities and out-of-the-box components like accordion, offcanvas, RTL support etc.
+Bootstrap released its latest update by launching version 5.2.2 (version 5), with enhanced UX functionalities and out-of-the-box components such as accordion, offcanvas and RTL support.

 > [!NOTE]
 > - You can create websites in Power Pages using Bootstrap version 5 (preview).
 More information: [Create Power Pages sites with Bootstrap version 5 (preview)](../configure/bootstrap-version-5.md)
 > - You can also migrate your existing version 3 websites to version 5.
-More information: [Migrate an existing site to Bootstrap version 5](../configure/migrate-bootstrap.md)
+More information: [Migrate an existing site to Bootstrap version 5 (preview)](../configure/migrate-bootstrap.md)

-### Customize Bootstrap
+## Customize Bootstrap

 Bootstrap supports customization through a set of variables.
 You can set any or all of these variables to custom values and then download a custom version of Bootstrap that is compiled based on these values.